 All staff are required to undertake training and development activities in order to enable them to do their jobs effectively.
-ADHD Norfolk is committed to developing the potential of all staff, paid and unpaid, and ensuring that all training activities are related to the effectiveness of the organisation, are monitored and evaluated.
+We are committed to developing the potential of all staff, paid and unpaid, and ensuring that all training activities are related to the effectiveness of the organisation, are monitored and evaluated.